tundish/turberfield-dialogue/turberfield/dialogue/doc/packaging.rst

 This is a bit of a chicken-and-egg situation of course.
-You'll have to anticipate what the URL is going to be before you upload it, or else you'll have an error in the first release which you'll need to fix afterwards.
+You'll have to anticipate what the URL is going to be before you upload it, or else you'll have an misprint in the first release which you'll need to fix afterwards.

 Installability